MissNaliaka/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-BREATH to the power of LOVE
+Convert from base 2 to base 10